GENERAL TERMS AND CONDITIONS

 2. INVOICES & PAYMENT; DEFAULT; TERMINATION:

-(a) Customer agrees to the pricing and payment methods set forth in the Purchase Documents and shall pay Company all of the fees and charges agreed to in the Purchase Documents.
+(a) Customer agrees to the pricing and payment methods set forth in the Purchase Documents and shall pay Company all of the fees and charges agreed to in the Purchase Documents, subject to these Terms and Conditions.
 Unless otherwise stated in a Purchase Document, all fees and costs shall be paid in accordance with the payment schedule set forth in the Agreement.
 If the parties agree on any change to the System and/or Services before the In-Service Date (as later defined herein), then Company will adjust the fees, purchase price and installation date accordingly.
+Company does not provide price protection, and the costs, prices, fees and expenses in the Purchase Document have been calculated based on the then-current prices and availability for labor, components, products, equipment, and general component IT materials.
+However, the parties acknowledge that the market for such personnel, components, items and materials may be (or is considered to be) volatile, labor shortages are possible, and sudden price increases or fluctuations could occur.
+Customer shall be responsible and pay for the then-prevailing prices and any and all adjustments or increases to prices due to tariffs, material shortages, product availability, labor unavailability, or any other event beyond Company’s control, and Company is permitted and entitled to an equitable price increase and adjustment in the Purchase Document.
 Customer shall pay all applicable freight, sales, use or excise taxes on the same terms as any other fees and charges pursuant to the Agreement.
 Unless otherwise stated in the Purchase Documents, all Equipment, Services and related System deliverables will be invoiced to Customer at time of delivery to Customer’s designated address/location.
 Unless otherwise stated in the Purchase Documents, all payments shall be made in United States dollars no later than 30 days after the invoice date, payable in full, without reduction for any setoff, withholding or other claims (except with respect to charges or fees then under reasonable and good faith dispute as evidenced in a writing promptly sent by Customer to Company prior to the payment due date).
 Customer shall pay interest on any past due balance at the rate of 1½% per month (excluding reasonably disputed payments); however, said aggregate rate shall not exceed the maximum rate allowed under state law.
 If any payment is not received when due, then Company reserves its right to remove the System and terminate the Agreement, as well as seek all appropriate legal remedies at law or in equity.
-Provided neither party is in default under the Agreement, if Customer desires to cancel the Agreement before the In-Service Date, then such cancellation must be in writing and Customer shall pay all Company’s charges for preparation, installation and removal of the System at Company’s then-current rates plus all restocking or return fees assessed or charged by any and all manufacturer(s) and/or distributor(s) for the Services, Equipment and/or System components.
+Provided neither party is in default under the Agreement, if Customer desires to cancel the Agreement before the In-Service Date, then such cancellation must be in writing and Customer shall pay all Company’s charges for preparation, installation and removal of the System at Company’s then-current prevailing rates and fees plus all restocking or return fees assessed or charged by any and all manufacturer(s) and/or distributor(s) for the Services, Equipment and/or System components.
 Company will apply any payment received from Customer to these charges and will refund any balance.
 If a deficiency results, Customer shall pay such deficiency within 30 days of receipt of any invoice for such deficiency.

 (b) The Agreement shall commence as of the Effective Date and shall continue until terminated as set forth in the Agreement.
 If either party fails to perform any material obligation under the Agreement or violates any material obligation under the Agreement or violates any material term or condition of the Agreement, and such failure or violation is not cured by the defaulting party within 30 days following receipt of written notice of default from the other party, then the non-defaulting party shall have the right to terminate the Agreement upon written notice to the defaulting party.
 Also, either party may terminate the Agreement immediately upon giving written notice to the other party in the event a party: (i) files for bankruptcy; (ii) becomes or is declared insolvent, or is the subject of any bona fide proceedings related to its liquidation, administration, provisional liquidation, insolvency or the appointment of a receiver or similar officer for it; (iii) passes a resolution for its voluntary liquidation; (iv) has a receiver or manager appointed over all or substantially all of its assets; (v) makes an assignment for the benefit of all or substantially all of its creditors; (vi) enters into an agreement or arrangement for the reorganization of its debt obligations or any class of such debt obligations; or (vii) experiences an event analogous to any of the foregoing in any jurisdiction in which any of its assets are situated.